DeltaZulu-OU/dzmac/README.md

 ### No auto-updater
 The application does not include update infrastructure.

-### No graphs
-The original TMAC UI includes traffic graphs.
-These are intentionally **not implemented**.
-Speed is shown as text only.

 ### No system tray
 The application is not a background utility:
 - no system tray icon